-- Mobile playgroups no longer funded under Budget Based Funding (BBF) were transitioned to Indigenous Advancement Strategy funding or to new Child Care system funding.
-Neither model sufficiently caters for the unique services provided by mobile playgroups to rural and remote families, especially those services that do not include child-care. - No provision appears to be available for the establishment of new mobile playgroups. - Funding is currently inadequate and uncertain.
+- Mobile early learning services no longer funded under Budget Based Funding (BBF) were transitioned to Indigenous Advancement Strategy funding or to new Child Care system funding.
+Neither model sufficiently caters for the unique services provided by mobile early learning services to rural and remote families, especially those services that do not include child-care. - No provision appears to be available for the establishment of new mobile early learning. - current funding models do not support the establishment of new mobile early learning services. - Funding is currently inadequate and uncertain.

-The recent Report into Education in Remote and Complex Environments recommended that the Commonwealth modify funding arrangements for mobile early childhood education to provide flexibility and surety of funding for these services in the 2021 Budget.
-Unfortunately this did not occur.
+The Report into Education in Remote and Complex Environments2 recommended that the Commonwealth modify funding arrangements for mobile early childhood education to provide flexibility and surety of funding for these services in the 2021 Budget.
+Unfortunately, this did not occur.

-ICPA (Aust) implore the Federal Government to implement this recommendation in the 2022-2023 budget to ensure rural and remote children can access otherwise unattainable early childhood services.
+ICPA (Aust) implore the Federal Government to implement this recommendation in the 2024/2025 budget to ensure rural and remote children can access otherwise unattainable early childhood services.

-That the upcoming budget includes adequate and ongoing Funding for mobile playgroups and early education programs for rural and remote children and that funds be available for the creation of new services in geographically isolated areas where early childhood services do not exist.
-ICPA (Aust) calls on the Federal Government to immediately increase the Commonwealth Living Away from Home Allowance (LAFHA) for Australian Apprentices and trainees from rural and remote areas and the alignment of the allowance with the CPI.
+That the upcoming budget includes adequate and ongoing funding for mobile early learning services and early education programs for rural and remote children and that funds and systems be available for the creation of new services in geographically isolated areas where early childhood services do not exist.

+ICPA (Aust) calls on the Federal Government to immediately increase the Commonwealth Living Away from Home Allowance (LAFHA) for Australian Apprentices and trainees from rural and remote areas and the alignment of the allowance with the CPI